 We have reached a planetary climate emergency.
 Something must be done.
 As in all emergencies, the order and timing of our responses will now become critical.

-According to several of the world’s preeminent sea ice experts, one of whom is a member of this group, the Arctic summer sea ice minimum is likely to reach near-zero just a few years from now, decades sooner than predicted by most major climate models.
-Because of the immense stores of methane and other carbon locked in the Arctic, the dramatically accelerating input of summer insolation into the Arctic ocean as more and more of the summer sea ice disappears, and the probable connections between these Arctic changes and increased extreme weather at lower latitudes, the risks of allowing the Arctic to melt unchecked are becoming untenable.
+According to some of the world’s preeminent sea ice experts, one of whom is a member of this group, the Arctic summer sea ice minimum could rapidly drop to near-zero just a few years from now, decades sooner than predicted by most major climate models.
+Because of the immense stores of methane and other carbon locked in the Arctic, the dramatically accelerating input of summer insolation into the Arctic ocean as more and more of the summer sea ice disappears, and the probable connections between these Arctic changes and increased extreme weather at the mid-latitudes where so many humans live, the risks of allowing the Arctic to melt unchecked are becoming untenable.
 Something must be done about it.

-1250’s mission is to help shift our orientation towards, and contribute to the development of, intelligent and well-informed near-term climate strategy to help alleviate this near-term crisis, without impeding any longer-term actions or goals.
+1250’s mission is to help shift our orientation towards, and contribute to the development of, intelligent and well-informed near-term climate strategy to help alleviate this near-term crisis, without interfering with the rapid transformation of energy systems and other needed actions to achieve rapid and dramatic cuts in our emissions of CO2.
 In this way, 1250 provides a vital component missing from the ’350 movement’ begun by Bill McKibben.
 1250 is not just an advocacy group for methane cuts, moreover.
 Rather, it is a group focusing on near-term climate as a whole, and the remaining practical pathways to constructing a ‘climate bridge’ to a stable future.

 Steep black carbon cuts, for example, will also be essential to building that bridge.
 The non-CO2 contributions to current warming taken together still exceed those of CO2 (they total about 57% of warming since industrialization), so there is considerable potential to alleviate our immediate situation through these means, and black carbon cuts in particular could bring their benefits quickly to the rapidly accelerating Arctic crisis.

-Unfortunately, however, ‘doing the math’ accurately these days suggests that even with the most rapid reductions of black carbon, methane and other non-CO2 components (in addition to massive CO2 cuts, of course), emissions reductions alone will not be able to reverse the so-called death spiral of Arctic sea ice.
-1250 thus advocates an immediate, holistic Arctic ‘rescue package,’ including some mild, local engineered interventions.
+Unfortunately, however, ‘doing the math’ accurately these days suggests that even with the most rapid reductions of black carbon, methane and other non-CO2 components (in addition to massive CO2 cuts, of course), emissions reductions alone will not long be able to keep the rapidly shifting Arctic stable.
+1250 thus also advocates an immediate, holistic Arctic ‘rescue package,’ including some mild, local engineered interventions.
 We agree fully with the goals of Greenpeace and their ‘Save the Arctic’ program, but apart from pledging to keep out fossil fuel interests, Greenpeace has not yet detailed any way to save it.